CEatBTU/FGPU/README.md

 # Contents and Structure of the FGPU Repository

 This repository contains the following resources:
-- The FGPU architecture, described in VHDL, which can be used for behavioral simulation and FPGA-targeted implementation.
-These are located in the `RTL` folder.
+- **An RTL description of the FGPU architecture**, in VHDL, which can be used for behavioral simulation and FPGA-targeted implementation -- see `./RTL` folder.
-- The files for setting up and running an FGPU simulation project in Mentor ModelSim.
-These are located in the `project_modelsim` folder.
+- **An LLVM-based FGPU compiler**.
+These are located in the `./compiler` folder.
-- The files for setting up simulation and or implementation projects in Xilinx Vivado.
-In the current version, only the Xilinx Zynq-7000 SoC ZC706 board is supported.
-These files are located in the `project_vivado` folder.
+- **Files for running behavioral simulation in Mentor ModelSim** -- see `./project_modelsim` folder.
-- The files for building the LLVM-based FGPU compiler.
-These are located in the `compiler` folder.
+- **Files for setting up simulation and implementation projects in Xilinx Vivado**.
+In the current version, only the [Zynq-7000 ZC706] board is supported -- see `./project_vivado` folder.
-- Pre-generated bitstreams that can be quickly loaded to the ZC706 board for testing new FGPU applications without worrying about the hardware generation step.
-These are located in the `bitstreams` folder.
+- **Pre-generated bitstreams** to quickly test FGPU applications in the [Zynq-7000 ZC706], skipping the HW generation step -- see `./bitstreams` folder.
-- Examples of OpenCL kernels for execution in FGPU the FGPU, located in the `kernels` folder.
+- **Examples of OpenCL kernels** for execution in the FGPU -- see `./kernels` folder.
-- Examples of complete benchmarks for execution in an ARM+FGPU system that can be configured using Vivado SDK.
-These are located in the `benchmark` folder.
+- **Examples of complete benchmarks** for execution in an ARM+FGPU processing system configured using the Vivado SDK -- see `./benchmark` folder.

 # FGPU Quick Start